bobbyhalljr/variant-x/README.md

 ## Customizing the Configuration
 The configuration (`variantx-config.ts`) can be customized based on your project's specific styling needs.
 You can define variants for colors, sizes, compound variants, media queries, global styles, and custom utilities.

-For more advanced use cases and examples, refer to the [VariantX GitHub repository]().
+For more advanced use cases and examples, refer to the [VariantX GitHub repository](https://github.com/bobbyhalljr/variantx).

 Feel free to explore and experiment with the VariantX system to streamline your styling workflow and maintain a consistent design language throughout your application.

 ## Contributing
-If you would like to contribute to the VariantX system, please follow our [contribution guidelines]().
+If you would like to contribute to the VariantX system, please follow our [contribution guidelines](#CONTRIBUTION-md).

 ## License
-This project is licensed under the [MIT License]().
+This project is licensed under VariantX © 2023 by Bobby Hall Jr is licensed under CC BY 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

+This license requires that reusers give credit to the [creator](https://www.linkedin.com/in/bobbyhalljr).
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.

+VariantX © 2023 by Bobby Hall Jr is licensed under CC BY 4.0

+### Note:
 **Please note that the paths for `variantx-config.ts`, `example-usage.tsx`, and `example-component.tsx` are placeholders.
 Make sure to adjust them based on your project structure.**